juice-shop/pwning-juice-shop/part2/broken-authentication.md

   truthfully
 * As Jim is a celebrity, the answer to his question is quite easy to find in publicly available information on the internet
-* Brute forcing the answer should be possible with the right kind of word list
+* Even brute forcing the answer should be possible with the right kind of word list

-### Change Bender's password into slurmCl4ssic without using SQL Injection
+### Change Bender's password into slurmCl4ssic without using SQL Injection or Forgot Password

 This challenge can only be solved by changing the password of user Bender into _slurmCl4ssic_.
 Using any sort of SQL Injection will _not_ solve the challenge, even if the password is successfully changed in the process.
+Beating Bender's security question to change his password also does not suffice to solve this challenge!

 #### Hints

-* The fact that the name of this challenge is "CSRF" is already a huge hint.
+* The fact that the name of this challenge is "CSRF" is already a huge hint on how this challenge has to be approached.
 * It might also have been put into the
   [Weak security mechanisms](roll-your-own-security.md) category.
 * Bender's current password is so strong that brute force, rainbow table